-Are you lacking inspiration for indoor gross motor activities for toddlers?
+Are you lacking inspiration when it comes to indoor gross motor activities for toddlers?
 Or ways to burn off that excess energy when you are stuck indoors?

 What are gross motor skills?

-Gross motor control also has an effect on the ability to accomplish fine motor skills, which is anything using the small muscles in the body, such as writing, picking up and putting down objects, and even cleaning teeth.
+Gross motor control also has an effect on the ability to accomplish fine motor skills, which is anything using the small muscles in the body.
+For example, writing, picking up and putting down objects, and even cleaning teeth.

 Some examples of gross motor skills

-Hand-eye coordination is another gross motor skill developed through ball skills (throwing, catching, kicking etc), as well as riding a scooter or a bike.
+Hand-eye coordination is another gross motor skill developed through ball activities.
+These gross motor skill activities include throwing, catching, kicking as well as riding a scooter or a bike.

 Why are gross motor skills important for toddlers and preschoolers?

 Developing key building blocks such as muscle strength, balance and coordination are absolutely necessary to enhance the body’s planning and sequencing.
-What this essentially means is the planning and ordering of new muscle actions, from generating an idea, figuring out how to do it, and then execution (source).
+This essentially means the planning and ordering of new muscle actions, from generating an idea, figuring out how to do it, and then execution (source).

-Planning and sequencing is therefore hugely important in your child’s development and is vital to enable them to perform many everyday functions such as getting themselves dressed, eating, climbing in and out of a chair, and using the potty or toilet.
+Planning and sequencing is therefore hugely important in your child’s development.
+It’s vital to enable them to perform many everyday functions such as getting themselves dressed, eating, climbing in and out of a chair, and using the potty or toilet.

 50+ indoor gross motor activities for toddlers and preschoolers

-Here you will find over 50 fun indoor gross motor activities for toddlers and preschoolers at home, split into activities for 1, 2, and 3-year-olds to help you find age-appropriate activities.
-I’m sure you will find however that many will appeal to all age groups, they may just need to be adapted accordingly.
-I have tried a lot of these activities with my 1-year-old and 3-year-old and although the youngest hasn’t yet mastered a lot of it, he gives it a good go.
+Here you will find over 50 fun indoor gross motor activities for toddlers and preschoolers at home.
+They’re split into large motor activities for 1, 2, and 3-year-olds to help you find age-appropriate activities.

-The idea of these indoor gross motor activities for toddlers is that they are quick to set up, they do not require any supplies that you are not likely to have around the house, and there should be minimal mess.
+The idea of these indoor gross motor activities for toddlers is that they are quick to set up, and don’t require supplies that you aren’t likely to have around the house.
+Additionally, with all these movement activities for toddlers, mess should be minimal!

-With most toddlers and preschoolers, you are unlikely to get more than 20 minutes of focus at a time so be realistic.
-To keep them engaged try a variety of indoor gross motor games, and let your child lead the way.
+With most toddlers and preschoolers, you’re unlikely to get more than 20 minutes of focus at a time so be realistic.
+To keep them engaged try a variety of indoor gross motor games and activities, and let your child lead the way.
 If they come up with a variation, and it is safe and engaging, then go with it.

 #1 Jumping over lines